 4. Idle or dissolute persons lodging in houses of ill-fame;

-DISSOLUTE – lax, unrestrained, immoral (includes maintainer of house of prostitution)
+DISSOLUTE – lax, unrestrained, immoral (includes the maintainer of a house of prostitution)

 RUFFIANS – brutal, violent, lawless